tifrueh/the-chosen-remastered/README.md

 You notice that the sword is glowing faintly, indicating that a spell has been cast on it.
 ~~~

-Continue now your quest and rid the world of the Demon King.
+Now continue your quest, find the Swords of Dusk and Dawn and use them to destroy the Demon King.
 Good luck, Adventurer!